Kiran-Kowda/prompt-enhancer/README.md

 3. Reach out to the maintainers

-✨ Crafted with 🪄 Magic and 🤗 Love by Karthik ✨
+✨ Crafted with 🪄 Magic and 🤗 Love by Kiran Kowda ✨